-We’ve known for a long time that our clients would reap the benefits if CARITAS’s programs were all under one roof.
+For a long time, we’ve known that our clients would reap the benefits if CARITAS’s programs were all under one roof.
 We’ve also known that women in Richmond need our services now more than ever.
 The new CARITAS Center will include the following elements:

 - The Healing Place for Women – 160-bed peer-based recovery program.